This post may contain affiliate links. Read the full disclosure

 If you are lucky enough to visit in summer, there are often concerts near the Monument of Chopin.

 Plus, the history attached to this Zoo gives you an empathetic look into some of Warsaw’s harder times.
-The Zoo’s director, Antoni Zabinski, provided shelter to many during World War II.
+The Zoo’s director, Antoni Zabinski, provided shelter to many during World War II and the Nazi occupation.

 Rope Course Bielany Park